 Mitchell A. Capp

-Mitchell also serves as general counsel to a long standing Detroit-based stone company in which he supervises corporate governance, compliance, and business policies, and directly advises the board of directors and corporate officers on all legal matters.
+Mitch also serves as chief legal counsel to a century old Detroit-based stone company in which he supervises corporate governance and business policies, and directly advises the board of directors and corporate officers on all legal matters.

-Mitchell earned his J.D., Cum Laude, from the University of Illinois at Chicago’s John Marshall Law School, where he served on the Executive Board, as production editor of The John Marshall Law Review.
-He was also a member of the Moot Court Honors Council and a part of the Intellectual Property Training Program in Beijing and Shanghai, China in 2015.
-Mitch interned with the Circuit Court of Cook County, the U.S. District Court for the Northern District of Illinois, and the U.S. Attorney’s Office for the Northern District of Illinois.
+Mitch earned his Bachelor’s Degree in Criminal Justice, with minors in Philosophy and Law, from Michigan State University.
+In addition, he has obtained program certificates in Entrepreneurship and Negotiation Mastery from Harvard Business School.
+Mitch earned his Juris Doctor, Cum Laude, from the University of Illinois – Chicago School of Law, where he served on the Executive Board, as production editor of The John Marshall Law Review.
+While in law school, Mitch was a councilmember of the Moot Court Honors Council and a participant of the Intellectual Property Training Program in Beijing and Shanghai, China.
+Mitch has worked as a law clerk with the Circuit Court of Cook County, the United States District Court for the Northern District of Illinois, and the United States Attorney’s Office for the Northern District of Illinois.

 - Successfully negotiated prompt payment of considerable outstanding invoices on behalf of corporate client and advised on contractual revisions so as to prevent further dispute.